How to get A Business Manager Visa In Japan? (2026 Edition)

 • Employee’s residence card copy (if foreign national with Table 2 status) or proof of Japanese nationality

-• Proof of Japanese language ability for the employee or applicant (JLPT certificate, BJT score report, graduation certificate from Japanese institution, or other qualifying documentation)
+• Proof of Japanese language ability for the employee or applicant (JLPT certificate, BJT score report, graduation certificate from a Japanese institution, or other qualifying documentation)

 Financial Documentation